Galser/tfev5-cluster-module-aws-demo/README.md

 ![Settings page screenshot](screenshots/settings_page.png)

+If instead you see on the the screen Nginx-branded error HTTP 502 on default background, please wait a couple minutes, give dashboard time to start up.

 At this moment TFE (as an application) is still starting.
-IF you go to the Dashboard link in the top menu, you could see something like this :
+If you go to the Dashboard link in the top menu, you could see something like this :

 ![TFE Starting screenshot](screenshots/tfe_starting.png)